NIFK14035U Sustainable Tropical Forestry School

 MSc Programme in Forests and Livelihoods (SUTROFOR)

-To gain experiences with field level realities in a tropical country, including developing and implementing a minor research project related to sustainable tropical forestry.
-A two-week field course to an environmentally diverse area.
-This will alternate between tropical environments in collaboration with developing country partners.
+To gain experiences with field-level realities in a tropical country, including developing and implementing a minor research project related to sustainable tropical forestry.
+A field course to an environmentally diverse area.
+This will alternate between tropical environments in collaboration with European and Global South partners.
 Students will be exposed to a number of topics and/or taken to a variety of sites which demonstrate a range of natural and managed vegetation, and a range of conservation and sustainability issues.
 Some of these will involve meeting and discussion with local experts.
-Most of the time will be spent implementing a minor research project.
+Most of the time will be spent on implementing a minor research project.
 Supervised research method implementation and research report writing.

 After finishing the course the student is expected to be able to: